Common Defects

 1. Porosity

-Porosity refers to holes or voids in solid cast metal components.
+Porosity refers to holes or voids in solid cast metal components and is one of the most common die casting defects.
 They can range from very small (microscopic) to very large (several cubic millimeters or larger).
 The two main causes of porosity are solidification shrinkage and gas porosity.

 2. Blisters

-Blisters are a form of gas porosity that occurs closer to the surface of the component, often appearing as visible raised bubbles.
-They are formed when high-pressure air or gas trapped within the casting pushes the material outward after it is removed from the mold.
+Blisters are a form of gas porosity that occurs closer to the surface of the component, often appearing as visible raised bubbles after the die–casting process.
+They are formed when air or gas become trapped within the casting, pushing the material outward after it is removed from the mold.

 3. Cold Shuts

-Cold shuts—also known as cold laps—occur when metal molten flows into the mold via two or more channels but cools too quickly.
-As a result, the streams solidify before meeting, which prevents them from forming a seamless piece.
+Cold shuts—also known as cold flow—occur when molten metal flows into the mold via two or more channels but cools too quickly.
+As a result, the streams solidify before meeting, preventing them from forming a seamless piece.

 4. Misruns